androg9n/nextcloud/README.md

      ```bash
      cd nextcloud
      ```
-# Starting with Docker Compose
+## Configuration (Optional)

+The default configuration is workable and assumes local use with a self-signed certificate for local `cloud.home` domain.

+> [!NOTE]
+> The only you have to configure for succesfull starting is domain resolving from all host you want to have access Nextcloud server.
+> It can be solved by Domain name hosting provider config, local DNS config, or even by editing `/etc/hosts` (for local solution).

+Feel free to open variables file `docker-compose/.env` with your favorite text editor.
+Here you can configure:
+- **Nextcloud image version**
+- **PostgreSQL image version**
+- **Domain hostname**

+For switch between Self-signed and Let's Encrypt SSL/TLS enable only one service Omgwtfssl or Letsencrypt-companion in `docker-compose/compose.yaml` file.

 ## Prerquisites

 1. Ensure Docker Compose is installed on your host.
 [Installation instructions](https://docs.docker.com/compose/install/).

-## Configuration (Optional)

-The default configuration assumes local use with a self-signed certificate.

 ## Starting